LegendOfMCPE/WorldEditArt/ProjectProposal.md

 This plugin be continued in the LegendOfMCPE/WorldEditArt repository.

 ## PocketMine-MP version
-This plugin is going to be targetted at PocketMine-MP API 3.0.0-ALPHA7 onwards.
+This plugin is going to be targeted at PocketMine-MP API 3.0.0-ALPHA7 onwards.

 ## Libraries
 This plugin is going to use [_libgeom_](https://github.com/BlockHorizons/libgeom) for geometric calculation.